 - benzodiazepines, such as triazelem (Halcion) and temazepam (Restoril)

-- melatonin receptor agonists, including ramelteon (Rozerem)
+- melatonin receptor antagonists, including ramelteon (Rozerem)

-- histamine receptor agonists, including doxepin (Silenor)
+- histamine receptor antagonists, including doxepin (Silenor)

 Doctors also prescribe other medications off-label to treat insomnia, including some: